Jorge Gonzalez Villa Accepts Sanction for Violation of UFC Anti-Doping Policy

 test history and results

-Robert Ortiz, of Brockport, N.Y., an athlete in the sport of weightlifting, has accepted a 12-month suspension for his second anti-doping rule violation.
+USADA announced today that Jonathan Wood, of Seattle, Wash., an athlete in the sport of cycling, has accepted a two-year suspension for an anti-doping rule violation.

-John Gleaves, of Fullerton, Calif., an athlete in the sport of cycling, has accepted a four-year suspension for an anti-doping rule violation.
+Barbara Gicquel, of Salinas, Calif., an athlete in the sport of cycling, has accepted a one-year suspension for an anti-doping rule violation.

 This is an necessary category.